Last Updated on June 14, 2022

 –> Read more: Why You’ll LOVE Growing Your Own Fruit

 Perennial food plants like these are one of the key ways I get more food out of my tiny yard without putting in much time or effort.
 Read more about ways to get more food from your yard here.
+Here’s a quickstart guide to using permaculture principles to create an edible food forest to harvest more food with less labor.

 Celebrate the season by treating yourself to a few seed packets.
 Or ask a friend who gardens for some seeds to get you started — few of us need all 200 seeds that come in an average packet of lettuce.